KhaosResearch/mlops-infra/README.md

 ### How to deploy server in K8s:

+- Create namespace

   `create namespace mlops-prefect`

+- Add prefect helm repo

   `helm repo add prefect https://prefecthq.github.io/prefect-helm`

+- Search prefect helm repo

   `helm search repo prefect`

+- Install prefect server in created namespace using custom values

   `helm install prefect-server prefect/prefect-server -n mlops-prefect -f prefect/values_server.yaml --version 2023.04.13`

+### Configure a client to use the server

+- Install prefect in the client

+  `pip install prefect==2.10.4 prefect-kubernetes==0.2.4`

+- Create server profile and modify api url parameter

+  `prefect profile create server`

+  `prefect profile use 'server' `

+  `prefect config set PREFECT_API_URL="http://192.168.219.33:<PREFECT-API-PORT>/api"`

+### Create useful blocks

+- Execute the file `init_blocks.py`, which creates useful blocks (MinIO user and password has to be added first).

+  `python prefect/init_blocks.py`

+- Create a work pool for sending flows that will be executed in Kubernetes

+  `prefect work-pool create k8s-pool`

+- Create a deployment for the testing flow using the K8s infrastructure (should be similar to the one in guthub `test_flow_deployment.yaml`)

+  `prefect deployment build -n test-flow-deployment-k8s -p k8s-pool -ib kubernetes-job/k8s-infra -sb s3/khaos-minio  -o test_flow_deployment.yaml test_flow.py:my_flow`

+  `prefect deployment apply test_flow_deployment.yaml`

+- Create a quick run of the deployment using the UI and check if the flow is succesfully executed (an agent have to be created first)

+  `prefect agent start --pool k8s-pool --work-queue default`